-He was a beneficiary of the "Young Creators" program granted by the National Fund for Culture and the Arts (FONCA) 2018-2019, beneficiary of the “BBVA- Carillo Gil Art Museum” Program (2018-2020), and the Jumex Contemporary Art Foundation’s 2020, Research Sponsorship Program.
+He was a beneficiary of the "Young Creators" program granted by the National Fund for Culture and the Arts (FONCA) 2018-2019, beneficiary of the “BBVA- Carillo Gil Art Museum” Program (2018-2020), The Jumex Contemporary Art Foundation’s 2020, Research Sponsorship Program, and awarded by the MUAC-SOMA Artistic Production Support Fund 2020-2021.

 He has been selected in "NOMADE Bienal Latinoamericana", Guayaquil, Ecuador(2020) “The national biennial of emerging art” Monterrey, Nuevo Leon, Mexico (2017); the II, and III “National Biennial of Landscape”, Sonora, Mexico (2017, 2019); “Pulso: Art of the Americas”, Michigan, USA (2013); “The copy, the copy, the copy, ”MAAC Guayaquil, Ecuador (2016); “The XXXI National Meeting of Young Art”, Aguascalientes, Mexico (2011);”FEMSA IX, National Biennial” Monterrey, Mexico (2009); “On The Road Video Festival Washington” D.C, USA (2007), and with Método Salgari Collective in Latin American Carthographies (BOZAR), Brussels, Belgium (2017).